DaveSeidel/music-src/implication-organ/README.md

 # Implication Organ

-This is a realtime microtonal Csound instrument with MIDI keyboard and OSC controller input.
+This is a realtime microtonal Csound instrument with MIDI note input and OSC controller input.
 I designed it to my specific requirements as a composer based on several specific constraints.
 It is not intended to be a general-purpose instrument.

 The Implication Organ (or IO) is duophonic, in that the performer can play no more than two notes at a time.
 "Implication" refers to the instrument's generation of chords built from pitches that are mathematically derived, or implied, from the two pitches currently being played.
 See below under "Features" for more on how this works.

-For an example of v1.0 of the IO in use, see https://www.youtube.com/watch?v=hmFTd8E61Ts.
-In practice, this app is the kernel of a larger system that includes a bunch of hardware that processes the Csound output using a matrix mixer and a number of other effects devices, including loopers.
+In practice, I've been using this app in two ways: as part of a keyboard-driven system that processes output using a number effects devices, including loopers; and in conjunction with a Eurorack modular system that generates its own sound, but also generates MIDI to drive the IO.

 ## Philosophy